bingb0t5/im-in/README.md

 - guest recovery is only partially realized as a product flow
 - schema truth is split across multiple SQL files
-- there is no automated test suite
+- automated verification is still light and focused, not broad regression coverage
 - some older docs/checklists are historical and not the full source of truth

 ## Product Overview